IlarioPol/SphericalRobot/README.md

 # SphericalRobot
-ie-group modeling and simulation of a spherical robot, actuated by a yoke–pendulum system, rolling over a flat surface without slipping
+Lie-group modeling and simulation of a spherical robot, actuated by a yoke–pendulum system, rolling over a flat surface without slipping